 Credit: 東京特許許可局

 The western edge of the Jiyugaoka area.
-Jiyugaoka is a desirable place to live, but rent is expensive, so there are many single sweet girls who live one station away.
+Jiyugaoka is a desirable place to live, but rent is expensive, so there are people who live one station away.
 The station platform is short, so you can see the famous door cut where a five-car train overhangs the platform and blocks the railroad crossing.
-Kuhonbutsu Josinji Temple, from which the station takes its name.
+Kuhonbutsu Josinji Temple, from which the station takes its name, adds to the spiritual and historical landscape of Setagaya.

 Okusawa 奥沢